+- 4. Ability to adapt to new situations

+- 5. Adhere to proper scope of practice

+- 6. Explaining the exam to the patient

-- 4. Ability to adapt to new situations - 5.
-Adhere to proper scope of practice - 6.
-Communicates effectively with healthcare professionals - 7.
-Exhibiting the self-confidence to perform this examination - 8.
-Accepting constructive criticism - (Students will score 80% or higher to demonstrate Critical Thinking & Clinical Competency)
+- 7. Exhibiting the self-confidence to perform this examination

+- 8. Accepting constructive criticism

-E LIMITED COMPUTED TOMOGRAPHY PERFORMANCE EVALUATION
+F. LIMITED COMPUTED TOMOGRAPHY PERFORMANCE EVALUATION